ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 columns.
 The only unused horizontal cell is the deliberate one-cell right margin.
 A faint grey box marks the waveform's exact top, bottom, left, and right bounds, with matching faint grey dividers between every stacked audio channel.
+Every channel uses the same vertical ROYGBIV waveform fill—red/orange at its top through green and blue to violet at its bottom—rather than assigning different colors to left and right.
+A newly ReplayGain-baked comparison remains solid green as its explicit “new audio” status cue.
 An unboxed area at the right edge contains a grey amplitude axis and five centered measurements: peak volume, average (RMS) volume, the current ReplayGain correction in dB, its linear multiplier, and longest detected silence.
 The measurements use a wider proportional font, with purple, blue,